Overtime during peak periods: how to motivate your staff

 Rules for working overtime

 You can ask your employees to work overtime during peak moments, but only if it is clearly arranged in their employment contract.
 If you use a collective labour agreement (collectieve arbeidsovereenkomst, CAO), then it will include the agreements for working overtime.
 Do you not use a CAO?
-Then the individual employment contracts must include clear agreements (in Dutch) about working outside normal hours before you schedule employees to work overtime.
+Then the individual employment contracts must include clear agreements about working outside normal hours before you schedule employees to work overtime.

 Maximum overtime hours